What to Bring to the Hospital

 - A generous supply of sanitary pads (not tampons) for the lochia flow.
 Similar to a heavy menstrual period at first, it will taper off over the next few weeks.

-- Nursing pads to prevent bra from breastmilk leakage.
+- Nursing pads to protect bra from breastmilk leakage.

-- Many women find witch hazel pads provide extra comfort during postpartum and comfort for cleansing after you void.
+- Witch hazel pads can provide extra comfort during postpartum and comfort for cleansing after you void.
 When worn in your pad, witch hazel pads help reduce swelling and soothe perineal and hemorrhoidal tissue.